oracle-devrel/devo.tutorials/deploying-verrazzano-on-oke.md

 You should now be able to access the Verrazzano console:

-{% img aligncenter assets/verrazzano-console.png 1024 557 Verrazzano Console %}
+{% imgx aligncenter assets/verrazzano-console.png 1024 557 Verrazzano Console %}

 ### Deploy an application to Verrazzano